Fmrhj/gatsby-portfolio/_content/blog/04-understanding-spark/index.md

 ## When not to use Spark

 Spark integrates really good with streaming and batch processing.
-[Spark Streaming](https://databricks.com/glossary/what-is-spark-streaming) extends the Spark Core
+[Spark Streaming](https://databricks.com/glossary/what-is-spark-streaming) extends the Spark Core.

 ## Resources